upendra1997/upendra1997.github.io/content/posts/haskell-sudoku.md

     allSudokus = crossProduct (crossProduct . fmap possibilities <$> sudoku)
 ```

-so for this kind of solution we have around these many possibilities:
+so for this kind of solution, we have these many possibilities:

 ```haskell
 ghci> product $ fmap product $ fmap (length . possibilities) <$> sudoku
 8599843895832833305
 ```
-Which is allot....
+Which is a lot...

 ### getting solutions based on context

-now, we can be smarter about this and only generate possibilities which are not already present in row, column and grid block.
+now, we can be smarter about this and only generate possibilities which are not already present in the row, column and grid blocks.

 ```haskell
 -- src/Lib.hs